 For more information about the Textiles Shop, its equipment, and usage policies, please visit the Textiles Shop Wiki Page.

-The welding station at TinkerMill is located in the back bay area.
-We have a MIG, a TIG and a plasma cutter
+The welding shop at TinkerMill is located in the back bay area.
+We have a MIG, a TIG, and variety of other metal working tools.

 The Wood Shop is built on the idea that anyone can learn woodworking and some people have varying levels of previous experience.
 There are no prerequisites for any class except member orientation for equipment with Tinker Access (Currently the ShoBot, SawStop, Hammer Combo, and Laguna Lathe.)
 Please take them in any order you are comfortable with.
 Classes are taught by volunteers and are scheduled based on volunteer availability.
 We attempt to offer Wood Shop 101, Wood Shop 201, and Saw Stop Certification at least once a month.
 Other classes may be offered based on demand.